Tours and activities

 hostel at sea

-The trip from Cartagena to Casa en el Agua costs approx. 2h and departs from Pier Muelle Turístico de la Bodeguita
+The trip from Cartagena to Casa en el Agua takes about 2 hours and departs from Pier Muelle Turístico de la Bodeguita

 Check @casaenelagua on Instagram for more info.